peterrod54/Compliance/README.md

 ### What you can expect the results of an single benchmark report to look like:
 ![Compliance_Report](https://github.com/peterrod54/Compliance/assets/57069647/7175933b-f1c1-4b68-b8eb-3745043b0055)

+### Error Logs

+An error log is generated after each scan.
+If you run into issues executing a compliance scan, this is where you'll want to look first.
+Error Logs are located in: **_C:\Compliance\Logs_**

 # Final Thought
 Once you've completed the above steps, contact me if you need further instructions, of if you're interested in how you can incorporate your compliance report into a _web-based_ reporting platform, such as SSRS, PowerBI, or similar platform (see example below).
 [Contact Me](mailto:peter@variacom.com)